Great Salt Lake: Hydrology

 Because of its high salt concentration, the lake water is unusually dense, and most people can float more easily than in other bodies of water, particularly in Gunnison Bay, the saltier north arm of the lake.

 Water levels have been recorded since 1875, averaging about 4,200 ft above sea level.
-Since the Great Salt Lake is a shallow lake with gently sloping shores around all edges except on the south side, small variations in the water level greatly affect the extent of the shoreline.
+Since the lake is shallow with gently sloping shores around all edges except on the south side, small variations in the water level greatly affect the extent of the shoreline.
 The water level can rise dramatically in wet years and fall during dry years.
 The water level is also affected by the amount of water flow diverted for agricultural and urban uses.
 The Jordan and Weber rivers, in particular, are diverted for other uses.
 In the 1880s, Grove Karl Gilbert predicted that the lake – then in the middle of many years of recession – would virtually disappear except for a small remnant between the islands.

-A 2014 study used tree rings collected in the watershed of the Great Salt Lake to create a 576-year record of lake level reconstruction.
+A 2014 study used tree rings collected in the closed basin to create a 576-year record of lake level reconstruction.
 The lake level change is strongly modulated by Pacific Ocean-coupled ocean/atmospheric oscillations at low frequency and therefore reflects the decadal-scale wet/dry cycles that characterize the region.
 By capturing these climate oscillations as well as utilizing the tree-ring reconstruction of lake level change, researchers were able to predict the lake level fluctuation onward for as long as 5–8 years.
+The Utah Climate Center provides prediction of the annual lake level.
+This forecast uses central tropical Pacific Ocean temperature, watershed precipitation, tree-ring data of 750+ years, and the lake level.

 The Great Salt Lake differs in elevation between the south and north parts.
 The causeway for the Lucin Cutoff divides the lake into two parts.
 The water-surface elevation of the south part of the lake is usually 0.5 to 2 ft higher than that of the north part because most of the inflow to the lake occurs from the south.